Jack Root

-John Arthur Root, born as Janos Ruthaly and known professionally as Jack Root (May 26, 1876 – June 10, 1963) was an American boxer.
+John Arthur Root, born as Jan Rut and known professionally as Jack Root (May 26, 1875 [b.] – June 10, 1963) was an American boxer.
 He was the first world light heavyweight champion as well as a challenger for the world heavyweight title.
 He fought out of Chicago.
 He was elected into the International Boxing Hall of Fame in 2011.

 Championship Claim

 Root (with the support of some historians) claimed that he was the first world light heavyweight champion.
 His bout with George Gardiner on July 4, 1903, is claimed by some to be the first title bout in the new division.
 Root contended that his manager, Lou Housman, created the division and billed the Root vs. Gardner fight, which Gardner won by knockout in the twelfth round.
 The fight was caught on film.
 Jack Root, George Gardner, and Bob Fitzsimmons all held the light heavyweight world championship title in 1903.

 During the 1980s, however, some boxing historians found records indicating that Joe Choynski won a twenty-round decision over Jimmy Ryan on August 18, 1899, in a fight billed as being for the light heavyweight championship.
 Choynski never seems to have made any claim to be the first light heavyweight champion, however.